stitchdata/docs/_account-security/security/stitch-security.md

       - Stitch's secure infrastructure is a closed network protected by multi-factor authentication and accessible only to qualified members of our engineering team.
 On the rare occassion that a Stitch engineer needs to read or move data in our infrastrucutre to investigate an issue, your data will never leave our infrastructure.

          Additionally, all members of the Stitch team - not just engineers - have signed non-disclosure agreements.
+      - Stitch's data centers are protected by electronic security, intrusion detection systems, and a 24/7/365 human staff.
       - Stitch monitors application, system, and data access logs within its production environment for anomalous behavior.
       - Stitch will never access data in your destination without your explicit permission.
 We'll ask every time this is required and notify you when it's happening.